 The gaps between aileron or flaps and the wing can be sealed with a special tape.
 Keep in mind that with fowler flaps you do NOT want that gap to be sealed off (when that flap is down) as that will disrupt the air flow over the flap and increase stall speed!

 Other gaps around the aircraft, tail, stabilizers and even not so perfectly fitted fairings can be sealed to reduce turbulence.
 Again use special tape for that (3M) as the suns UV rays hardens the tape and possibly the glue might damage the paint job.
+This tape will usually need annual replacement.

-This combination creates the thrust you need, keeping them in tip top shape maintenance wise will result in a higher performance.
+This combination creates the power and thrust you need, keeping them in tip top shape maintenance wise will result in a higher performance.
 Engine intake and exhaust can be optimized so that air gets in and out of the engine with the least restriction which will result in a couple more horsepower or kilowatt for you.

 Also installing an electronic engine ignition will increase efficiency and lowers fuel burn or produce higher power, whichever you choose.
 Read more about that here.